Last Updated on July 8, 2023

 When Should You Deadhead Daylilies?

-If you want your daylilies to look their best, it’s important to deadhead them regularly.
-Deadheading is the process of removing spent blooms from the plant.
-Not only does this make the plant look neater, but it also encourages the plant to produce more flowers.
+If you want your daylilies to bloom their best, it’s important to deadhead them regularly.
+Deadheading is the process of removing spent flowers from the plant.
+This not only helps the plant look its best, but it also encourages the plant to produce more flowers.

 How Do You Remove Dead Flowers from Daylilies?